PRACTICE AREA

 These are actual damages you have suffered because of unlawful discrimination.

-Sometimes placement isn’t possible because the lawsuit has turned your company into a hostile work environment for you.
+Sometimes, placement isn’t possible because the lawsuit has turned your company into a hostile work environment for you.
 Damages could include future pay you lose as a result.

 If your employer is found guilty of discrimination, they must also stop the discriminatory practice and make changes to prevent it from happening again.

-For federal cases under Title VII – If your employer is guilty of intentional discrimination, you might be able to get compensatory or punitive damages.
+For federal cases under Title VII, if your employer is guilty of intentional discrimination, you might be able to get compensatory or punitive damages.

 This covers discrimination based on: race, color, national origin, religion, disability, sex, pregnancy, gender identity, sexual orientation, and genetic information.